Human Trafficking

 • $99 billion from commercial sexual exploitation

-• $34 billion in construction, manufacturing, mining and utilities
+• $34 billion from construction, manufacturing, mining and utilities

-• $9 billion in agriculture, including forestry and fishing
+• $9 billion from agriculture, including forestry and fishing

 What are the characteristics of trafficking in human beings?